datatrans/docs.pci-proxy.com/show.md

      </request>'
 ```

-**3. Embed the NoShow Link from the response into your application.**
+**3. Embed the NoShow link from the response into your application**

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>